Coronavirus medical mystery: Baby with high viral load puzzles researchers

 Until then, findings like the one from Children’s National remain single puzzle pieces that may be important in determining the direction of the pandemic — or merely transient scientific curiosities.

-The question of the new variants’ effect on children is especially important as school systems across Europe, in countries besieged by the variant first identified in the United Kingdom, have closed and in some cases begun reopening at the same time that the top U.S. health authority has declared that it is largely safe to reopen.
+The question of the new variants’ effect on children is especially important the nation’s top health authority has declared that it is largely safe to reopen schools.
 Under pressure from President Biden and state officials, numerous districts that had remained fully virtual — including D.C.
 Public Schools — are now reopening for the first time this month.

 Kids in general do not get sick from the coronavirus the way adults do.
 The rate of severe illness is low, and about 270 children have died from covid-19, the disease caused by the virus, or an associated illness in a sea of 500,000 U.S. deaths.
 It is still not known why.
 It could be something about the biology of youth, some scientists have said, or perhaps a higher likelihood of being exposed to a similar pathogen more recently.